 They’re easily accessible, too.
 Athabasca Falls is 30 minutes from Jasper on the Icefields Parkway (Alberta Highway 93).

 If you’re looking to spend one day in Jasper relaxing, a soothing soak in Miette Hot Springs may be due.

-Beside Miette Hot Springs itself, the area is full of great activities including hiking trails (such as the popular Sulphur Skyline Trail) that’ll take you into some of Jasper’s wilder surroundings.
+Besides Miette Hot Springs itself, the area is full of great activities.
+Several hiking trails, such as the popular Sulphur Skyline Trail, dot the area.
+Trekking along them, you’ll delve deeper into Jasper’s wilder surroundings.

 Dark Sky Preserve

 One of the most interesting features of Jasper National Park is that it’s designated as a Dark Sky Preserve.
 It’s actually the second-largest dark sky preserve in the world!

 No matter what time of year you visit Jasper National Park, the star-gazing opportunities are among the best in the world.
 The ultra-dark sky springs to life billions of stars in the Milky Way.
 With no city lights to interfere, they shine brighter than you’ve ever imagined.
 Time your visit right and you might even get to see the Northern Lights are their finest!